Moderate Rouhani Wins Iranian Election in Landslide

 Even if Khamenei were to obstruct any further expansion in social freedoms, Rouhani’s victory might prove profoundly significant, nonetheless.
 Khamenei is 78 years old.
 The more empowered the nation’s moderate faction is when the supreme leader’s rule comes to an end, the better the prospects will be for more radical reform in the medium-term.

 The lingering effects of America’s non-nuclear sanctions — and the ever-present threat of additional sanctions arising from Washington — are among the causes of Iran’s economic woes.
-(One irony of U.S. policy towards Iran is that sanctions ostensibly intended to coerce Tehran towards moderation often have the practical effect of empowering anti-American hardliners.)
+(One irony of U.S. policy toward Iran is that sanctions ostensibly intended to coerce Tehran toward moderation often have the practical effect of empowering anti-American hard-liners.)

 During the final week of the campaign, Rouhani vowed, “We will break all the sanctions against Iran.”